jadon-paulse/midnight-harvest/README.md

 ## 📲 DOWNLOAD ##

 You can find the game [here](https://github.com/jadon-paulse/midnight-harvest/releases).
 Download according to your operating system and then install it.
 The game is currently available for Windows.
 Other Platforms are not coming soon.
+Make sure to download the pck file with the exe file and put them into one folder.

 ## :memo: License ##